Migrant caravan sets out in southern Mexico | Science-Environment

 Several thousand migrants set out walking in the rain early Monday in southern Mexico, tired of waiting to normalise their status in a region with little work and still far from their ultimate goal of reaching the United States.

-It is the largest migrant caravan to attempt to leave southern Mexico this year.
+It is the largest migrant caravan to attempt to leave southern Mexico this year, though a much larger group was stopped last year in Guatemala.
 Mexican authorities have eventually broken up the others through a mix of force and offers to more quickly resolve their cases.

+Many carried children in their arms, on their backs, using sheets of plastic or blankets to shield them from the persistent rain.
+They walked from the southern city of Tapachula to a town about 15 kilometers away before stopping to rest for the night.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)